-A WebRTC leak checker identifies two classes of IP addresses: public IP and local IP.
-Public IP addresses are quite specific and form part of your identity on the internet.
-Hence, when you’re using a VPN, the sites detect the public IP addresses instead of yours.
-However, the WebRTC is able to see your real IP.
-If you run a WebRTC leak test only to see a public IP in the results, then you may be experiencing an IP address leak.
+Those who have used a WebRTC leak test will know that it identifies two classes of IP addresses: public IP and local IP.
+Public IP addresses form part of your identity on the internet.
+When you’re using a VPN, the sites detect the VPN’s public IP addresses instead of yours.
+However, the WebRTC browser vulnerability makes it so that the website you’re visiting is able to see your real IP.
+If you run a WebRTC leak test only to see your real IP address, then you may be experiencing an IP address leak.

 WebRTC (Web Real-Time Communication) generally refers to an API definition which allows voice, video chats, and P2P file sharing within a browser.
-It is a collection of integrated technologies that facilitates communication between web browsers directly without the need for an intermediate server.
-WebRTC comes with a number of benefits such as faster speeds not to mention less lag for web apps such as file transfer, video chats, and live streaming.
-However, when two devices are communicating to each other directly, they’re at times need to know each other’s real IP addresses.
-Hence, WebRTC basically allows a third party to detect your real IP address and use it to identify you.
-This is referred to as WebRTC leak.
+It is a collection of integrated technologies that facilitates communication between web browsers directly, without the need for an intermediate server.
+WebRTC comes with a number of benefits, such as faster speeds not to mention less lag for activities such as file transferring, video chats, and live streaming.
+However, when two devices are communicating to each other directly, they need each other’s IP address.
+The issue is WebRTC can sometimes go around the VPN tunnel, basically allowing a third party to detect your real IP address and use it to identify you.
+This is referred to as a WebRTC leak.

 Does a WebRTC leak put your privacy at risk?

-It utilizes more integrated and advanced protocols that are far much better compared to those used in the standard IP to uncover your real IP address.
+At the core of WebRTC vulnerabilities is the fact that it utilizes more integrated and advanced protocols that are far better at uncovering your real IP address.
 The Interactive Connectivity Establishment (ICE) protocol uses the following ways to discover the real IP address.

 The Host Candidate Discovery

 Of course, most if not all devices accessing the internet have multiple IP addresses associated with the hardware.
-Despite the firewalls hiding them from websites and STUN/TURN, the ICE protocol allows the browsers to simply read them off your device.
-IPv4 is commonly associated with devices and do not compromise the privacy.
-However, the IPv6 addresses put your device at a high privacy risk.
+Despite firewalls hiding them from websites and STUN/TURN, the ICE protocol allows the browsers to simply read them off your device.
+IPv4 is commonly associated with devices and does not compromise privacy.
+However, IPv6 addresses put your device at a high privacy risk.
 IPv4 and IPv6 are quite different.
-The IPv6 acts as the public IP such that it is unique to you.
-The ICE easily discovers the IPv6 associated with your device and this could compromise with your privacy.
+The IPv6 acts as the public IP that is unique to you.
+The ICE easily discovers the IPv6 associated with your device and this could compromise your privacy.

-Unfortunately, a malicious website can also utilize a STUN/TURN server or even Host Candidate Discovery to trick your browser into unveiling your public IP to identify you without your consent.
+Unfortunately, a malicious website can utilize a STUN/TURN server or even Host Candidate Discovery to trick your browser into unveiling your real IP address to identify you without your consent.